Large furnace riveted and welded components

 Gas Tungsten Arc Welding (GTAW)

-Thin plates (≤6mm), pipe root welding, precision parts
+Thin plates (≤6mm), root welds for pipes, precision components

 Flux-Cored Arc Welding (FCAW)